Malesela: TS Galaxy part ways with former Mamelodi Sundowns and Orlando Pirates captain | Goal.com

 TS Galaxy have announced the departure of former Orlando Pirates captain Dan Malesela following the club's exit from the Nedbank Cup.

-The National First Division (NFD) side's hopes of defending the Nedbank Cup were ended when they defeated 3-0 by Chippa United 3-0 on Wednesday night.
+The National First Division (NFD) side's hopes of defending the cup competition were ended when they lost 3-0 to Chippa United in the Last 32 game on Wednesday night.

-Malesela, who also captained Mamelodi Sundowns, has now decided to resign due to a string of poor results according to a statement on the club's official website.
+Malesela, who also captained Mamelodi Sundowns during his playing days, has now decided to resign due to a string of poor results according to a statement on the club's official website.

 "Our Head Coach, Dan Malesela, has decided to stand down in his role as head coach with immediate effect following a string of poor results which has seen the club lie 12th in the NFD league table and also exit the Nedbank Cup," a club statement read.

-Galaxy club president, Tim Sukazi thanked Malesela for his contribution having guided Rockets to their first-ever major trophy when they clinched the 2019 Nedbank Cup.
+Galaxy club president Tim Sukazi thanked Malesela for his contribution having guided the Rockets to their first-ever major trophy when they clinched the 2019 Nedbank Cup.

 “TS Galaxy FC would like to thank Coach Dan Malesela for his immense contribution to our Club," Sukazi said.